Step 1: Declutter your Home for Life

 - Surfaces and accessories

 This step is what keeps me motivated to do the other steps!
 Decorating is the fruit of your labor!
 I want to encourage you not to buy your favorite Pinterest look.
-Use what you have and make something you LOVE (you have to love it).
+Use what you have and make something you LOVE.
+We come back to decorating in Step 3.

 For more on decorating, visit the blog on how to decorate your home.